tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

     * **Answer**: Events are a cheap way of logging information on the blockchain.

-    * **Answer**: Events alappsApps to update and monitor given values on the blockchain.
+    * **Answer**: Events allow Apps to update and monitor given values on the blockchain.

 * What are some other examples of non-fungible tokens that could be created?